-Where a member of staff has a 'niggling safeguarding doubt' about a colleague, then the Headmaster should be made aware of such a concern, however ill-formed in the mind of the member of staff concerned,
+Where a member of staff has a Low Level Concern about a colleague, then they should follow the reporting process that is made clear in the Low Level Concerns Policy.
+The Headmaster should be made aware of such a concern, however ill-formed in the mind of the member of staff concerned.